Iowa Memory Care Facilities

 In addition, potential tenants need to sign agreements with a facility regarding the latter’s managed risk policy.
 This means that the tenant and/or their representative share the responsibility with the facility not only in identifying and meeting the tenant’s needs but also in managing the outcomes when the tenant’s decision-making ability has deteriorated to the point of posing a risk to their safety or those of others.

-Security in Iowa Dementia Care Units
+Security in Iowa Memory Care Units

 If you intend to place a loved one in a memory care facility in Iowa, then their safety is understandably your top priority.
 Thus, you’ll be pleased to know that Iowa takes security in such establishments as seriously as you do.